 Protecting Your Home with Title Insurance

-Searching for a loan?
-We will be glad to assist you!
-Give us a call at 7205988300.
-Ready to get started?
+Searching for mortgage advice?
+We'll be glad to talk about our mortgage offerings!
+Call us at 7205988300.
+Ready to begin?
 Apply Online Now.

-The title insurance company performs an extensive search on the property's title history.
-Through its research, the title company can almost always find any title problems and clear up these problems before you close on the property.
+The title insurance company searches the title history of the property.
+Through its research, the title insurance company can almost always find any title problems and have these problems cleared-up prior to closing.

-Real Estate law is extraordinarily complex.
-Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
-Your owner's policy will describe the property and outline the limitations on your ownership.
-It will also set forth the title insurance company's responsibilities should any claim covered by the policy terms arise.
+Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem selling your property.
+Your owner's policy will describe the property and outline any recorded limitations on your ownership.
+It will also cover what the title insurance company is responsible for.
 Title insurance covers the following:

 • Defective title — "Defective title" covers any number of problems with the title to your home.
 It can even include a "contested title".
-Other examples of title defects include problems with legal access to the property, easements that make the property less usable, unusable, or unsaleable.
+Defects are rare, but they can be very difficult, making the property inaccessible, unbuildable, or unsaleable.
 Many other complex problems define "Defective title" or "Clouded Title."
-The title company will find these problems, or if they miss them, insure your loss up to the amount of the policy.
+The title insurance policy will protect you from these errors if the title company misses them.

 At Foxfield Financial, we answer questions about this process every day.
 Call us at 7205988300.